titulus/validate.it.js/README.md

 >
 > Asserts combined in **AND** logic way.
 So if any of asserts fails - validation fails.
 >
-> Arguments in assert combined in **OR** logic way.
+> Mostly: Arguments in assert combined in **OR** logic way.
 So if any of arguments satisfies assert - assert passes.
+>
+> Mostly: Values in Array as assert argument combined in **AND** logic way.

 * [**Result**](#result) - *result* of validation in clean readable format.
 * [**Assert**](#asserts) - step of validation process.
 It checks `base` by specified rule.